LabKey/labkey-ui-components/README.md

 ## Publishing

+In order to publish, you will need to set up your npm credentials.
+Follow the 'Set Me Up' instructions from [Artifactory](https://artifactory.labkey.com/artifactory/webapp/#/artifacts/browse/tree/General/libs-client-local).
+(Link is in the upper right corner.)
+If you do not have permissions to publish to this repository, contact a local Artifactory administrator who can grant you those permissions.

-To publish, increment the version number in accordance with [SemVer](https://semver.org/), update the Readme.md, and commit.
+To publish, increment the version number in accordance with [SemVer](https://semver.org/), update this Readme.md, and commit.
 Then from the package root (not the repository root!) of the package you want to update (e.g. packages/omnibox) run:

 ```sh
 npm publish